neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - That the executing node has written out the metadata index file since it decided to do the deletion (i.e. no to-be-deleted files are referenced by the index)
-- That after writing that index file, the deleting node has confirmed that it is still the latest generation (i.e. none of its attached tenants have been re-attached to another node).
+- That after writing that index file, the deleting node has confirmed that it is still the latest generation (i.e. it is the legitimate holder of its node ID), _and_ that its attachments for the tenants whose data is being deleted are current.

 The order of operations for correctness is:

 1. Decide to delete one or more objects
 2. Write updated metadata (this means that if we are still the rightful leader, any subsequent leader will read metadata that does not reference the about-to-be-deleted object).
-3. Confirm we hold a non-stale generation (this validates the assumption in step 2, and taken together, these provide a guarantee that no future leader will attempt to read the objects we are about to delete).
+3. Confirm we hold a non-stale generation for the node and the attachment(s) doing deletion.
 4. Actually delete the objects

-Because step 3 puts load on the control plane, deletion lists should be executed very lazily: write them out to S3 and then execute them as a low priority batch operation in the background.
+Because step 3 puts load on the control plane, deletion lists should be executed lazily: write them out to S3 and then execute them as a low priority batch operation in the background.
+Persisting deletion lists to S3 is not strictly necessary for correctness (deletions can always be accomplished later by object listing & scrub), but provides more flexibility in the case of a given node ID being executed on a fresh node with an empty disk: it can recover the deletion queue from the previous incarnation of the node ID.

 Deletion lists have an a couple of additional benefits: